iNathlan/Mark-Zytros/README.md

 Inspired by the propulsion of fifth-generation stealth jets, the armor utilizes distinct aerodynamic stages.
 This project adapts **Air-Augmented Propulsion** (Air-Auger Vacuum Systems) to compress incoming air without moving parts, increasing thrust efficiency.

 ### 4.1.
 Stage 1: VTOL Liftoff — Force-Based Takeoff (Ignition Phase)
-*   **Applied Physics:** Overcoming inertia from rest requires brute electro-mechanical force.
+**Applied Physics:** Overcoming inertia from rest requires brute electro-mechanical force.
 Electrical energy initiates the turbines at maximum torque.
-*   **Active Mechanics:** Motors M1 through M4 drain maximum amperage from Cells A and B. The rotation creates a zone of extreme low pressure (vacuum) at the top of the air intakes, sucking in oxygen and expelling it downward, guaranteeing vertical elevation.
+**Active Mechanics:** Motors M1 through M4 drain maximum amperage from Cells A and B. The rotation creates a zone of extreme low pressure (vacuum) at the top of the air intakes, sucking in oxygen and expelling it downward, guaranteeing vertical elevation.

 ### 4.2.
 Stage 2: Aerospace Cruise — Air-Breathing & Vacuum System
-*   **Applied Physics:** Using relative wind and displacement to generate passive thrust.
+**Applied Physics:** Using relative wind and displacement to generate passive thrust.
 By creating a low-pressure zone (partial vacuum) in front of the intake, atmospheric pressure forces air into the turbine at higher velocities.
-*   **Active Mechanics:** When at horizontal speed, the Ram-Air system (impact vacuum) is activated.
+**Active Mechanics:** When at horizontal speed, the Ram-Air system (impact vacuum) is activated.
 Air is naturally "punched" into the ducts, relieving the electrical effort on the EDF motors.
-The motors are not just "pushing" air out; the intake design passively sucks air in.
-*   **Thermal Recovery & RAT:** The frontal wind cools the Aerogel layers (ATMS).
+**Thermal Recovery & RAT:** The frontal wind cools the Aerogel layers (ATMS).
 Excess air passes through internal micro-turbines (RAT), transforming the flight wind back into electrical energy.

 ### 4.3.
 The Vacuum Physics Model
-*   **Concept:** Unlike traditional rockets, this system utilizes the surrounding atmosphere.
+**Concept:** Unlike traditional rockets, this system utilizes the surrounding atmosphere.
-*   **Operational Logic:** Phase 1 (Ignition) uses electrical energy.
-Phase 2 (Vacuum Engagement) uses intake geometry to compress airflow without mechanical pistons.
-*   **Efficiency Ratio:** The system aims for a 50/50 split — 50% of the lift generated by motor torque, 50% by atmospheric vacuum pressure differential, allowing for smaller batteries and longer flight times.
+**Efficiency Ratio:** The system aims for a 50/50 split — 50% of the lift generated by motor torque, 50% by atmospheric vacuum pressure differential.

 ### 4.4.
 Thrust Vectoring
 The turbines (M3 & M4) are mounted on gimbaled rings (2-dimensional axes) controlled by the FCS.
 *   **Vertical Flight:** Intakes face up/down to maximize vacuum lift.
 *   **Horizontal Flight:** Intakes rotate to create forward thrust.
-Real-time adjustments for pitch, roll, and yaw control.

 ---

 ## 5. OMNIDIRECTIONAL ENERGY MATRIX — ENERGY GENERATION & MANAGEMENT

 The suit interacts with intelligent urban environments (Smart Cities), utilizing a "Hybrid-Harvesting" approach to extend operational duration.
-The Arc Reactor upgrade transitions into a multi-source power grid.

 ### 5.1.
 Control & Avionics Mesh — Multi-Source Energy Harvesting
 To sustain flight and recharge reserves, the suit integrates multiple modalities:
 1.  **Piezoelectric Kinetic Harvesters:** Impact sensors in the boots and joint articulations compress piezo crystals during walking, generating voltage spikes stored in buffer capacitors.
-Based on technologies currently deployed in advanced footwear research (Japan).
 2.  **Micro-Solar Photovoltaic Layer:** Flexible solar cells/arrays integrated into the armor plating (shoulders and thighs) harvest energy during daylight flight.
-3.  **Atmospheric Resonant Capture:** A miniaturized high-voltage antenna array (inspired by Tesla Tower concepts) capable of capturing ambient RF energy and static electrical potential from the environment to trickle-charge standby systems.
+3.  **Atmospheric Resonant Capture:** A miniaturized high-voltage antenna array (inspired by Tesla Tower concepts) capable of capturing ambient RF energy and static electrical potential.

 ### 5.2.
 Universal Compatibility Protocols & Wireless Charging
-*   **Reverse WPT (Qi Standard Integration):** Qi induction coil on the chest plate.
+**Reverse WPT (Qi Standard Integration):** Qi induction coil on the chest plate.
 Compatible with standard Qi charging pads and "City Recharge Stations".
-Placing a compatible smartphone against the suit transfers energy to reactivate the onboard computer.
-*   **Device-to-Suit Transfer:** The suit can share power with or receive power from external devices via bilateral wireless transfer protocols.
+**Device-to-Suit Transfer:** The suit can share power with or receive power from external devices via bilateral wireless transfer protocols.

 ### 5.3.
 Force Mesh — Battery Redundancy & Failover Logic
 The software strictly manages the 4-battery array:
-*   **Takeoff (Active):** Batteries A and B (Back) operate at 100%.
-Batteries C and D (Ribs) remain inert on Standby.
+*   **Takeoff (Active):** Batteries A and B operate at 100%.
+Batteries C and D remain inert on Standby.
 *   **Cruise (Regeneration Phase):** Clean energy captured by solar/RAT is routed to trickle-charge C and D mid-flight.
 *   **Switch-Over (Auto-Switching):** When A and B reach 15%, the BMS disengages them and activates C and D instantaneously without power interruption.
-The system then attempts to recharge A and B. The cycle perpetuates.

 ---